This post may contain affiliate links, for more information see DISCLOSURES

 Starting at $25 a month, they offer unlimited regular exams during regular business hours (so, not after hours, not an emergency, and not specialty clinics).
 You can access free 24-hour chat with a vet on their app and bundled discounts on services like vaccine and lab work.
 They even have a program to earn money back on products you purchase for your pet.

 If this works out to be a savings depends on your pet, needs, and level of care.
-But its worth checking out.
+But it’s worth checking out.

 Knowing that you can take your pet in whenever you need it during regular office hours could prevent an expensive after-hours emergency care visit for your animal.